zio/zio/docs/datatypes/stream/zstream.md

 val stringStream: UStream[String] = intStream.map(_.toString)
 ```

-If our transformation is effectful, we can use `ZStream#mapM` instead.
+If our transformation is effectful, we can use `ZStream#mapZIO` instead.

-**mapMPar** —  It is similar to `mapM`, but will evaluate effects in parallel.
+**mapZIOPar** —  It is similar to `mapZIO`, but will evaluate effects in parallel.
 It will emit the results downstream in the original order.
 The `n` argument specifies the number of concurrent running effects.

 Let's write a simple page downloader, which download URLs concurrently: